srimangithubin/SQL_Finance_Analytics/README.md

 -  Window Function : ROW_NUMBER, RANK, DENSE_RANK

 ## Learnt things from this Project :
+This project marks the beginning of my SQL learning journey.
+It allowed me to learn & apply SQL concepts to real-world data analysis and gain practical experience.

+Here are some of the highlights of what I learned and practiced during this fantastic journey:

+✨ INNER, LEFT, RIGHT, FULL, and CROSS JOIN: Gained a solid understanding of different types of joins and how to effectively combine data from multiple tables.

+✨ Subqueries and Correlated Subqueries: Explored the power of subqueries, understanding how they can be nested and correlated to handle complex queries efficiently.

+✨ Common Table Expressions (CTE): Leveraging CTEs enhanced my query readability and learned to tackle complex problems step by step.

+✨ User-Defined SQL Functions: I now have the skills to create custom functions to streamline repetitive tasks and improve overall code efficiency.

+✨ Stored Procedures: Understanding the concept of stored procedures allowed me to modularize code and enhance database performance.

+✨ Database Views: Grasped the significance of database views in simplifying complex queries and providing a structured interface to access data.

+✨ Window Functions: Learned how to use the powerful OVER clause, along with functions like ROW_NUMBER, RANK, and DENSE_RANK, to analyze data more effectively.

+✨ Temporary Tables: Explored the use of temporary tables and their benefits in handling intermediate results during complex data operations.

--  Database Normalization & Data Integrity
+✨ Database Normalization & Data Integrity

--  Entity Relationship Diagram
--  ETL Data Warehouse, OLTP, OLAP, Data Catalog
+✨ ETL Data Warehouse, OLTP, OLAP, Data Catalog

--  Fact vs Dimension Table, Star vs Snowflake Schema
+✨  Fact vs Dimension Table, Star vs Snowflake Schema

--  Simplified : What is Kanban
+✨  Simplified : What is Kanban

--  5 Ways SQL is used in the industry
--  Supply Chain Basics : Simplified
+✨ Supply Chain Basics : Simplified